-- (a) consists of a single enterprise that provides overnight accommodation by means of short- term rental or time sharing only; and - (b) may include the provision of a camping site, caravan park, chalets or mobile home park, and resort shop, private or public roads; and
+- (a) consists of a single enterprise that provides overnight accommodation by means of short-term rental or time sharing only; - (b) may include the provision of a camping site, caravan park, chalets or mobile home park, resort shop, rooftop base telecommunication station, private or public roads; and - (c) does not include a hotel or wellness centre.

-- (a) The parameters of the existing lawful development apply as land use restrictions with regard to land which is deemed to be zoned as a resort zone with effect from the date of commencement of the Land Use Planning Act. - (b) When land is rezoned to Resort Zone I, the Municipality must lay down conditions with regard to density, layout, landscaping, and building design. - (c) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, stands, services and internal roads. - (d) Provided that if a hotel or wellness centre is approved as a consent use within Resort Zone I, the following additional conditions apply: - (i) Rooms may not be alienated by means of sectional title. - (ii) The hotel or wellness centre may not accommodate more than 50% of the number of accommodation units. - (iii) The architectural design of the hotel or wellness centre must conform to that of the rest of the resort. - (iv) The maximum height for the hotel or wellness centre is 6 metres from the base to the wall plate in all cases and 8,5 metres to the top of the roof in the case of a pitched roof.
+(a) The parameters of the existing lawful development apply as land use restrictions with regard to land which is deemed to be zoned as a resort zone with effect from the date of commencement of the Land Use Planning Act.

+- (b) When land is rezoned to Resort Zone I, the Municipality must lay down conditions with regard to density, layout, landscaping, and building design. - (c) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, stands, services and internal roads. - (d) Provided that if a hotel or wellness centre is approved as a consent use within Resort Zone I, the following additional conditions apply: - (i) Rooms may not be alienated by means of sectional title. - (ii) The hotel may not accommodate more than 50% of the number of accommodation units. - (iii) The architectural design of the hotel or wellness centre must conform to that of the rest of the resort. - (iv) The maximum height for the hotel or wellness centre is 6,5 metres to the wall plate in all cases and 8,5 metres to the top of the roof in the case of a pitched roof.